-In a first test, we evaluated the convergence of the model.
+In a first test, we evaluate the convergence of the equilibration function.
 Figure 3 shows that the lower bound stays zero and therefore the GAP cannot be calculated.
 This is the case for all measures that calculate the deviation: MdM, AdM, MdA, AdA.
-As mentioned in the definition of the measures, all population centers have the same risk in an optimal equilibration: zero.
-Most of the improvements happen within the first 20 minutes and there are still some improvements within two hours.
+As mentioned in the definition of the measures, all population centers have the same weighted risk in an optimal equilibration.
+Thus, the optimal value is zero and the solver cannot calculate a lower bound other than zero.
+This effect, however, only appears for pure equilibration (Section 5.1.1).
+Most of the improvements happen within the first 20 minutes and there are still some improvements during the first two hours.
 Therefore, the time limit of the numerical study was set to 7,200 seconds.
-For the other objective functions and trade-off calculations, the convergence was significantly better and the average gaps are below 1%.
+Since the lower bound is larger than zero for all other objective functions and the trade-off calculations, the solver can use this lower bound to reduce the Branch-and-Cut tree and to calculate the GAP.
+Hence, the convergence was significantly better and the average gaps are below 1%.